 The following year, I organized a team to participate in the Blue Dot Festival to talk about Air Quality as representatives of the GCFSF, the Urban Flow Observatory and the University of Sheffield.
 It was an amazing experience that allowed me to interact with other students, travel and have fun.
 Oh, and of course, raise awareness of important topics in an informal setting to a large audience (the festival has approximately 15 000 visitors per day).

 Preparing the activities for our stall and organising the team sometimes felt very time consuming, especially while I was thinking about my piles of papers… but it was totally worth it.
 Even if I did not talk directly about my project, supporting other students to present their work made me more confident in my own communication skills.
 As the team leader, I also gained managing experience and gave my mind a break from complex physics.
 I highly recommend engaging in outreach activities throughout the PhD.
 Photo by Jeremy Abrahams.

 Make time for yourself and your interests to achieve a balance between work and life

 Hobbies and exercise

-Free time can sometimes feel as a non-existent concept.
+Free time can sometimes feel like a non-existent concept.
 Especially when your mind is constantly reminding you of all the things you could/should be doing/learning for your PhD.
 However, it is important to remember that we are still human.
-We need time to recharge and to relax.
-Otherwise, you risk a serious burnout, which at the end of the day, won’t allow you to finish your project.
+We need time to recharge and relax.
+Otherwise, you risk serious burnout, which at the end of the day, won’t allow you to finish your project.

 With the pandemic in place, and the sports centre closed, we had to interrupt our exercise sessions.
 I really miss swimming, but I have started other routines at home -thanks to Youtube – which allow me to stretch and keep fit.
 We also go running to the parks, taking advantage of all the green spaces Sheffield has to offer.